By: Andrew Sarangan

 Type the route in the following box to generate the kmz file (see instructions below).
 If you have Google Earth installed, double clicking on the kmz file will show the moving cockpit view.

 The route is defined by waypoints separated by ground speeds (in knots).
-All turn will be made at twice the standard rate (6 deg/sec).
+All turns will be made at twice the standard rate (i.e. 6 deg/sec).

 Waypoints can be specified using one of several keywords followed by a few parameters:

 - RWY:20:MGY:SFC specifies runway 20 at MGY.
 The last term, SFC, says the altitude is the ground elevation.
-Alternatively, TCA means threshold crossing altitude, which is 75 ft above the touchdown elevation.
+Alternatively, TCA can be used, which means threshold crossing altitude.
+This is 75 ft above the touchdown elevation.